seanhodges-tw/api-docs/source/includes/_payouts.md

 ### Acquiring your API token
 Your API tokens section can be found at the bottom of the Settings page inside your TransferWise account.

+Please enable have two-factor authentication before issuing tokens.
+You have an option to whitelist single IPs or entire IP ranges and select the right privileges for the token during the creation or later on.

+Once the token is issued, you can reveal it anytime using two-factor authentication.

+*NB!
+Please do not pass your token to anyone or expose it on the internet and do not paste it into unreliable websites.*

 ### Limiting token access by IP
 Optionally, you can enhance your integration security by restricting the calling IPs addresses.